f3d-app/f3d/doc/user/12-DESKTOP_INTEGRATION.md

 ## macOS

-F3D does not support thumbnails on MacOS.
+F3D does not support thumbnails on macOS.
 The .dmg binary release provides automatic file openings.

 ## Rendering backends